Aim high! The best viewing platforms in Australia

 Book now: Day trip from BIG4 Ceduna Tourist Park.

 An icon within an icon.
 Ubirr consists of various bold rock outcrops – complete with ancient Aboriginal rock art – and its popular lookout reveals enchanting vistas that extend over Nadab floodplain.
 A visit here is truly special, spiritual even, which no words or photographs can simply do justice to.

 Book now: BIG4 Howard Springs Holiday Park.

-If we’re being technical, Eureka is Australia’s tallest building, at least from bottom to roof (omitting spires).
-Whatever the case, this leading Melbourne attraction delivers an amazing perspective of the Victorian capital, its many landmarks, coastline, and so much more.
+This 297.3m-tall skyscraper delivers an amazing perspective of the Victorian capital, its many landmarks, coastline, and so much more from a dedicated viewing area.
 Day or night, a visit is among the best things to do in Melbourne.

 Book now: BIG4 Caloundra Holiday Park.

 A climb to the pinnacle of Australia’s tallest mountain has to be included here.
 The Mt Kosciuszko Summit walk (18.6km/6-8hr return) passes gorgeous scenery, including the iconic Snowy River.
 But it’s from the 2228m-high summit that the sight of the famous Australian Alps and the Bogong Peaks is truly breathtaking.